Asphalt Meadows

 Asphalt Meadows is the tenth studio album by American rock band Death Cab for Cutie.
 It was released on September 16, 2022, through Atlantic Records.

 Produced by John Congleton, the album was preceded by the singles "Roman Candles", "Here to Forever" and "Foxglove Through the Clearcut".
+"Here To Forever" became the band's seventh career #1 hit on Billboard's Adult Alternative Airplay chart in August 2022, and its follow-up "Pepper" became the band's eighth in March 2023.

 Background and recording

 In 2018, Death Cab for Cutie released its ninth studio album, Thank You for Today, which was the first to feature new members Dave Depper and Zac Rae, who joined the band in 2015, following the departure of longtime guitarist and producer Chris Walla.
 At the tail end of an extensive and successful tour in support of the album, the band issued a stopgap extended play, titled The Blue EP in 2019, which combined newly written material – recorded with producer Peter Katsis – with leftover songs from the Thank You for Today sessions.

 The following year, the worldwide COVID-19 pandemic took hold, causing social and economic disruption; for the band, it altered their ability to tour and record in-person.
 While certain musical ideas and pieces predate the onset of the pandemic, much of Asphalt Meadows was written throughout the course of 2020 and 2021.
 For half of Asphalt Meadows, the band employed tactics to write material remotely, utilizing Dropbox to send files back and forth.
 On Monday, one band member would write a bed track for a new song, before handing it off to the next musician, and so on.
 Each musician had creative license to take the music wherever they felt comfortable, leading to more unexpected harmonic avenues.
 Gibbard likened the process to "chain-letter songwriting."
 The method gave rise to nearly ninety songs in varying stages of completion, later narrowed down to eleven for the record.
 The band initially began working on recording the material with a British producer, but "COVID and creative differences" forced the group to reconsider.

 The band came together to record this material and more with producer John Congleton, a veteran musician who both engineered and mixed the project.
 Rae had first introduced Gibbard and Congleton in mid-2021, who developed a fast friendship.
 Asphalt Meadows was recorded mainly at United Recording and Grumpybeard in Los Angeles, with additional recording taking place at Studio Litho in the band's home of Seattle.

+On March 10, 2023, the band released an acoustic version of the album.
+The acoustic album included a twelfth track, a cover of Low's "The Plan" in tribute to Low drummer Mimi Parker, who died in November 2022.